guacsec/guac-docs/guac-ontology-definition.md

 ## GUAC software tree

 We first have to define the software tree and components.
 This can be broken
-into: PURL, source, artifact, builder, OSV, GHSA, and CVE.
+into: pURL, source, artifact, builder, OSV, GHSA, and CVE.

 For a comprehensive and up-to-date listing of the GUAC ontology, please refer to the [GraphQL documentation]({{ site.baseurl }}{%link graphql.md %}).